ciribob/DCS-CTLD/README.md

 #In Game
 ##Troop Loading and Unloading

 Troops can be loaded and unloaded using the F10 Menu.
 Troops can only be loaded in a pickup zone but can be dropped anywhere you like.
-Troops dropped by transports can also be extracted by any transport unit using the radio menu as long as you are close enough.
+Troops dropped by transports can also be extracted by any transport unit using the radio menu, as long as you are close enough.

 AI transports will display a message when they Auto load and deploy troops in the field.
-AI units won't pickup already deployed troops so as not to intefere with players.
+AI units won't pickup already deployed troops so as not to interfere with players.

 The C130 gets an extra radio option for loading and deploying vehicles.
 By default the C130 can pickup and deploy a  HMMWV TOW and HMMWV MG.
 This can be changed by editing ```ctld.vehiclesForTransport``` .

 ##Cargo Spawning and Sling Loading

 Cargo can be spawned by transport helicopters if they are close enough to a friendly logistics unit using the F10 menu.
 Everything except the HAWK AA Missile system requires only one crate to build.
 Crates are always spawned off the nose of the unit that requested them.
 Sling cargo weight differs drastically depending on what you are sling loading.
-The Huey will need to have 20% fuel and no armamemnts in able to life a HMMWV TOW crate!
+The Huey will need to have 20% fuel and no armaments in able to life a HMMWV TOW crate!
 The Mi-8 has a higher max lifting weight than a Huey.

 Once spawning the crate, to slingload the F6 menu needs to be used to select a cargo of the correct weight.
 If you've selected the right cargo RED smoke will appear and you can now sling load by hovering over the crate at a height of 15-30 feet or so.